iinsertNameHere/catnap/README.md

 <br>

 ## 📒 Documentation
-You can read the full documentation [here](https://iinsertNameHere.github.io/catnip-docs/)!
+You can read the full documentation at: [doc.catnip-fetch.xyz](https://doc.catnip-fetch.xyz/)!
 It covers installation, usage and configuration!

 > If you think something is missing, feel free to open a Issue in the [catnip-docs](https://github.com/iinsertNameHere/catnip-docs) repository.